EvanHerman/timeline-express/readme.txt

 5. Timeline Express - Admin Settings Page

 == Changelog ==

+= 1.4.2 - April 1st, 2017 =
+- Resolved PHP warnings thrown on add-ons page when using a PHP version older than 5.6.0.

 = 1.4.1 - March 22nd, 2017 =
 - Shifted the PHP version check to prevent tracking file from loading on PHP versions older than version 5.6.